codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/git-checkout.md

 max-width="50%"
 %}

-This is probably what you want anyway, so make sure that you name your git-clone steps as `main_clone`.
+This is probably what you want anyway, so make sure that you name your Git-clone steps as `main_clone`.
 If you use any other name, then the working folder will be the parent of the checked-out project which is the [shared Codefresh volume]({{site.baseurl}}/docs/pipelines/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps) at `/codefresh/volume`.

-If you have more then one clone steps in a pipeline it is recommended to define the working directory explicitly (see next example), instead of depending on the `main_clone` naming convention, which is best used in pipelines with a single clone step.
+If you have more then one clone step in a pipeline, it is recommended to define the working directory explicitly (see next example), instead of depending on the `main_clone` naming convention, which is best used in pipelines with a single clone step.

 ## Cloning multiple repositories

 You can use as many clone steps as you want and at any position in the pipeline.
-They don't have to be the first step.

 Here is an example where two repositories are checked out and two docker images are then built.